 Failures in real-time infrastructure happen fast.
 Detecting and remediating scenarios that can negatively impact production requires real-time observability that can keep up with real-time infrastructure.

 If you’re building real-time data analytics in applications, it’s not enough for those applications to serve low-latency APIs.
 Your observability and alerting tools need to have similarly fast response times so that you can detect user-affecting problems quickly.

-Evolving data projects in production
+Evolving real-time data projects in production

 In a batch context, schema migrations and failed data pipelines might only affect internal consumers, and the effects appear more slowly.
 But in real-time applications, these changes will have immediate and often external ramifications.